On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Uncontrolled Equations of Motion

 \subsection{Uncontrolled Equations of Motion for the Rolling Ball}

-Consider a rigid ball of radius $r$ containing some static internal structure as well as $n \in \mathbb{N}^0$ point masses.
-This ball rolls without slipping on a flat surface in the presence of a uniform gravitational field of magnitude $g$, as illustrated in Figure~\ref{fig:detailed_1dparam_rolling_ball}.
+\paragraph{Physical assumptions on the ball's structure and motion.} Consider a rigid ball of radius $r$ containing some static internal structure as well as $n$ point masses, R1Q7{where either $n$ is a positive integer denoting the number of moving masses or $n=0$ if no moving masses are used and the structure of the ball is static}.
+This ball rolls without slipping on a horizontal surface in the presence of a uniform gravitational field of magnitude $g$, as illustrated in Figure~\ref{fig:detailed_1dparam_rolling_ball}.
 The ball with its static internal structure has mass $m_0$ and the $i^\mathrm{th}$ point mass has mass $m_i$ for $1 \le i \le n$.
 Let $M = \sum_{i=0}^n m_i$ denote the mass of the total system.
 The total mechanical system consisting of the ball with its static internal structure and the $n$ point masses is referred to as the ball or the rolling ball, the ball with its static internal structure but without the $n$ point masses may also be referred to as $m_0$, and the $i^\mathrm{th}$ point mass may also be referred to as $m_i$ for $1 \le i \le n$.

-Two coordinate systems, or frames of reference, will be used to describe the motion of the rolling ball, an inertial spatial coordinate system and a body coordinate system in which each particle within the ball is always fixed.
+\paragraph{Coordinate systems: spatial frame, body frame, and notation.} Two coordinate systems, or frames of reference, will be used to describe the motion of the rolling ball, an inertial spatial coordinate system and a body coordinate system in which each particle within the ball is always fixed.
 For brevity, the spatial coordinate system will be referred to as the spatial frame and the body coordinate system will be referred to as the body frame.
 These two frames are depicted in Figure~\ref{fig:detailed_1dparam_rolling_ball}.
-The spatial frame has orthonormal axes $\mathbf{e}_1$, $\mathbf{e}_2$, $\mathbf{e}_3$, such that the $\mathbf{e}_1$-$\mathbf{e}_2$ plane is parallel to the flat surface and passes through the ball's geometric center (i.e. the $\mathbf{e}_1$-$\mathbf{e}_2$ plane is a height $r$ above the flat surface), such that $\mathbf{e}_3$ is vertical (i.e. $\mathbf{e}_3$ is perpendicular to the flat surface) and points ``upward" and away from the flat surface, and such that $\left(\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3 \right)$ forms a right-handed coordinate system.
+The spatial frame has orthonormal axes $\mathbf{e}_1$, $\mathbf{e}_2$, $\mathbf{e}_3$, such that the $\mathbf{e}_1$-$\mathbf{e}_2$ plane is parallel to the horizontal surface and passes through the ball's geometric center (i.e. the $\mathbf{e}_1$-$\mathbf{e}_2$ plane is a height $r$ above the horizontal surface), such that $\mathbf{e}_3$ is vertical (i.e. $\mathbf{e}_3$ is perpendicular to the horizontal surface) and points ``upward" and away from the horizontal surface, and such that $\left(\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3 \right)$ forms a right-handed coordinate system.
 For simplicity, the spatial frame axes are chosen to be

-The acceleration due to gravity in the uniform gravitational field is $\mathbf{g} = -g \mathbf{e}_3 = ^\mathsf{T}$ in the spatial frame.
+The acceleration due to gravity in the uniform gravitational field is $\mathfrak{g} = -g \mathbf{e}_3 = ^\mathsf{T}$ in the spatial frame.